immers-space/activitypub-express/README.md

 **Required** |
 name | String.
 Name of your app to list in nodeinfo version | String.
-Version of your app to list in nodeinfo domain | String.
+Version of your app to list in nodeinfo baseUrl | String.
+Server URL.
+Also used as URI prefix.
+Should be the public-facing URL when using a reverse proxy. domain | String.
 Hostname for your app actorParam | String.
 Express route parameter used for actor name objectParam | String.
 Express route parameter used for object id